TomerFi/selenium-nunit-robotframework-tutorial/README.rst

 * `Python > 3 <https://www.python.org/downloads/>`_ - written with ``Python 3.8.2`` (used for the acceptance tests).

 | Before starting, please clone this repository and step into the solution folder.
-| It will be easier to follow this guide, as the next steps will assume you have done so:
+| It will be easier to follow this tutorial, as the next steps will assume you have done so:

 .. code-block:: shell